Rangers rally to down Senators 4-3

+NEW YORK (AP) -- Nick Holden has clearly been a valuable addition to the New York Rangers' defense corps this season.
+Two goals, including the game-winner, against the Ottawa Senators on Tuesday night proved he could be an offensive hero as well.

-NEW YORK (AP) -- Defenseman Nick Holden scored the go-ahead goal less than 7 minutes into the third period, lifting the New York Rangers to a comeback 4-3 victory over the Ottawa Senators on Tuesday night.
+Holden scored the go-ahead goal less than 7 minutes into the third period, lifting the Rangers to a comeback 4-3 victory.

 Holden's second goal of the game and sixth of the season came at 6:31 as he wedged the puck past Senators goaltender Mike Condon just 4 seconds after a Rangers' power play had expired.

+''Getting the win the way we did means more to me than scoring two goals,'' said Holden, who was acquired by the Rangers from Colorado in a draft-day trade last June. ''My game is not scoring.
+I like to play well defensively.
+I was just happy with the way the team responded.''

-Derek Stepan had two goals and defenseman Ryan McDonagh had three assists as the Rangers (24-12-1) overcame a 3-1 deficit and snapped a two-game losing streak.
+Derek Stepan had two goals and defenseman Ryan McDonagh had a career-high three assists as the Rangers (24-12-1) overcame a 3-1 deficit and snapped a two-game losing streak.

+''The fans were behind us and we battled back,'' said Stepan, who verbally urged his teammates to play better early in the game. ''We had to lead by example and step up.
+There's so much emotion in this game.
+You have to take advantage of it.''

 Antti Raanta, who allowed goals on the first two shots he faced from the Senators, recovered to make 33 saves for the win, improving to 9-4-0 this season.
 Raanta started in place of Henrik Lundqvist, who didn't dress because of the flu.

+''Antti responded well and gave us a chance,'' Rangers coach Alain Vigneault said. ''The way we crawled back says a lot about the resolve of this group.''

 Raanta made several strong saves with the Senators on the power play late in the third to seal the victory, his best a denial of Mike Hoffman from point blank range.
 He also stopped former Ranger Derick Brassard in the waning seconds.